Contact us at [email protected] to request registration information or call Shannon at 705 210 0290.

 Spring Bay,

-Welcome to our 42nd season as we celebrate the work of so many exceptional & creative Canadian artists!
-Open mid- May until mid- September, and open on line ALL year.
+We celebrate the work of so many exceptional & creative Canadian artists!
+Open online ALL year.
 Shannon McMullan & her staff look forward to your visit.
 Embrace the unique!